wmwolf/MESA_Reader/mesa_reader/README.md

 categories via magic methods) a `NameError` will be thrown, just like it is for any other case of a bad method call.

-## MESAProfileIndex Methods
+## MesaProfileIndex Methods

-There are five publicly accessible methods for the `MESAProfileIndex` class, though likely the only useful methods are `#have_profile_with_model_number?` and `#profile_with_model_number`, which allow you to obtain a model number from a model number.
-In practice, this class isn't very useful on its own, but is used extensively in the `MESALogDir` class.
+There are five publicly accessible methods for the `MesaProfileIndex` class, though likely the only useful methods are `#have_profile_with_model_number?` and `#profile_with_model_number`, which allow you to obtain a model number from a model number.
+In practice, this class isn't very useful on its own, but is used extensively in the `MesaLogDir` class.

 ### `#have_profile_with_model_number?(model_number)`
 Accepts an integer, a model number, and returns `true` if there is a profile